+[Po-kai:rejected

+We follow IEEE style guide for the frist use of full term as described below.

+Within text, the acronym or abbreviation should follow the first use of the full term (the first time in the introduction, then the first time in the body of the document, and then the first time in any annexes in which the acronym appears).
+The abbreviation or acronym should be placed in parentheses when following the full term.

+]

-P133.61 change “Transmission of a WUR Basic PPDU with 20 MHz channel width, low data rate, and single stream.” to “Transmission of a WUR Basic PPDU with 20 MHz channel width, LDR, and single stream.”P133.62 change “Transmission of a WUR Basic PPDU with 20 MHz channel width, high data rate, and single stream.” to “Transmission of a WUR Basic PPDU with 20 MHz channel width, HDR, and single stream.”P134.3 change “Reception of a WUR Basic PPDU with 20 MHz channel width, low data rate, and single stream.” to “Reception of a WUR Basic PPDU with 20 MHz channel width, LDR, and single stream.”P134.12 change “Reception of a WUR Basic PPDU with 20 MHz channel width, high data rate, and single stream.” to “Reception of a WUR Basic PPDU with 20 MHz channel width, HDR, and single stream.”P136.36 change “LDR indicates WUR low data rate for the data rate 62.5 kb/s.
+P133.61 change “Transmission of a WUR Basic PPDU with 20 MHz channel width, low data rate, and single stream.” to “Transmission of a WUR Basic PPDU with 20 MHz channel width, LDR, and single stream.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P133.62 change “Transmission of a WUR Basic PPDU with 20 MHz channel width, high data rate, and single stream.” to “Transmission of a WUR Basic PPDU with 20 MHz channel width, HDR, and single stream.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P134.3 change “Reception of a WUR Basic PPDU with 20 MHz channel width, low data rate, and single stream.” to “Reception of a WUR Basic PPDU with 20 MHz channel width, LDR, and single stream.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P134.12 change “Reception of a WUR Basic PPDU with 20 MHz channel width, high data rate, and single stream.” to “Reception of a WUR Basic PPDU with 20 MHz channel width, HDR, and single stream.”

+[Po-kai:revised

+Revision by adding WUR in front of the abbreviation.

+]

+P136.36 change “LDR indicates WUR low data rate for the data rate 62.5 kb/s.
 HDR indicates WUR high data rate for the data rate 250 kb/s.” to “LDR indicates WUR LDR for the data rate 62.5 kb/s.
+HDR indicates WUR HDR for the data rate 250 kb/s.”

+[Po-kai:revised

+Revised with the following

+WUR_LDR indicates the data rate 62.5 kb/s.

+WUR_HDR indicates the data rate 250 kb/s.

+]

+P141.11 change “30.3.4.1 WUR Basic PPDU waveform generation for WUR-Sync field and high data rate WUR-Data field” to “30.3.4.1 WUR Basic PPDU waveform generation for WUR-Sync field and HDR WUR-Data field”

+[Po-kai:revised

+Revised with the following

+WUR-Data field with WUR HDR

+]

-HDR indicates WUR HDR for the data rate 250 kb/s.”P141.11 change “30.3.4.1 WUR Basic PPDU waveform generation for WUR-Sync field and high data rate WUR-Data field” to “30.3.4.1 WUR Basic PPDU waveform generation for WUR-Sync field and HDR WUR-Data field”P141.37 change “Figure 30-6—An example of an On-WG for the WUR-Sync and high data rate WUR-Data fields” to “Figure 30-6—An example of an On-WG for the WUR-Sync and HDR WUR-Data fields”P142.23 change “Figure 30-7—An example of an On-WG for the low data rate WUR-Data fields” to “Figure 30-7—An example of an On-WG for the LDR WUR-Data fields”P147.7 change “The output of WUR encoder determines whether to take samples from On-WG or Off-WG.
+P141.37 change “Figure 30-6—An example of an On-WG for the WUR-Sync and high data rate WUR-Data fields” to “Figure 30-6—An example of an On-WG for the WUR-Sync and HDR WUR-Data fields”

+[Po-kai:revised

+Revised with the following

+WUR-Data field with WUR HDR

+]

+P142.23 change “Figure 30-7—An example of an On-WG for the low data rate WUR-Data fields” to “Figure 30-7—An example of an On-WG for the LDR WUR-Data fields”

+[Po-kai:revised

+Revised with the following

+WUR-Data field with WUR LDR

+]

+P147.7 change “The output of WUR encoder determines whether to take samples from On-WG or Off-WG.
 Each symbol duration, TSym=TSYM-HDR is 2 μs for high data rate, and TSym=TSYM-LDR is 4 μs for low data rate.” to “The output of WUR encoder determines whether to take samples from On-WG or Off-WG.
 Each symbol duration, TSym=TSYM-HDR is 2 μs for HDR, and TSym=TSYM-LDR is 4 μs for LDR.”